Uniform Lipschitz functions on the triangular lattice have logarithmic variations: Conclusions

 The last inequality is due to \eqref{eq:eps1} and \eqref{eq:eps2}.
 Recall that the choice of~$\eps$ is arbitrary, hence~$\eta(A) \leq \mu_{\bbH}(A)$ for all events~$A$ as above.

-The same applies to events that are decreasing (\emph{i.e.} complements of increasing events) and that depend only on the red spins inside~$\La_n$.
-Thus,~$\eta(A) = \mu_{\bbH}(A)$ for all increasing events that only depend on the red spins in~$\La_n$.
-This implies readily that the red spin marginals of~$\eta$ and~$\mu_\bbH$ are equal.
+The same argument may be performed with $\rp$ replaced by $\rm$, and yields that for any decreasing event~$B$ depending only on the red spins inside~$\La_n$ (that is the complement of an increasing event), $\eta(B) \leq \mu_{\bbH}(B)$.
+Thus,~$\eta(A) = \mu_{\bbH}(A)$ for all increasing (and decreasing) events that only depend on the red spins in a finite region.
+The monotone class theorem allows to conclude that the red spin marginals of~$\eta$ and~$\mu_\bbH$ are equal.

 Now, given the red spin marginal of~$\mu_\bbH$, the blue spins are obtained by awarding uniform blue spins to the clusters of~$\theta(\sigma_r)$.
 The same holds for~$\eta$, since~$0$ is surrounded~$\eta$-a.s. by infinitely many disjoint clusters of~$\theta(\sigma_r)$.
 As a consequence~$\eta = \mu_\bbH$. \end{proof}